mmistakes/minimal-mistakes/_drafts/fs2.md

 val liftedJlActors: Stream[IO, Actor] = jlActors.covary[IO]
 ```

-The name is called `covary` because of the covariance of the `Stream` type in the `F` type parameter:
+The method is called `covary` because of the covariance of the `Stream` type in the `F` type parameter:

 ```scala
 // fs2 library code
 final class Stream[+F[_], +O]
 ```

-Since the `Pure` effect is defined as an alias of the Scala bottom type `Nothing`, the `covary` method takes advantage of this fact changes the effect type to `IO`:
+Since the `Pure` effect is defined as an alias of the Scala bottom type `Nothing`, the `covary` method takes advantage of this fact and changes the effect type to `IO`:

 ```scala
 // Covariance in F means that
 // Pure <: IO => Stream[Pure, O] <: Stream[IO, O]
 ```

-It's not mandatory to use the `IO` effect.
-We can use any other effect library that supports type classes defined in the `cats-effect` library.
+It's not mandatory to use the `IO` effect. **We can use any other effect library** that supports type classes defined in the `cats-effect` library.
 As an example,

+TODO

-However, we want to create a stream directly evaluating some statements that may produce side effects in most cases.
+In most cases, we want to create a stream directly evaluating some statements that may produce side effects.
 So, for example, let's try to persist an actor through a stream:

 ```scala
 val savingTomHolland: Stream[IO, Unit] = Stream.eval {